NAME DER EINRICHTUNGBritish Academy

 KARRIERESTUFERecognised Researcher (R2) (PhD holders or equivalent who are not yet fully independent)Established Researcher (R3) (Researchers who have developed a level of independence)Leading Researcher (R4) (Researchers leading their research area or field)

-This programme will only fund projects which are ODA-eligible.
+The Education and Learning in Crisis Programme will only fund projects which are ODA-eligible.
 Only research that has a primary objective which is directly and primarily relevant to the problems of developing countries may be counted as ODA.
 ODA eligibility is an essential criterion – projects will only be deemed eligible for funding if they can demonstrate that they satisfy ODA eligibility criteria.
-The British Academy, with the other Global Challenges Research Fund delivery partners, has made an additional ODA guidance document available to applicants.
+The British Academy, with the other Global Challenge Research Fund delivery partners, has made an additional ODA guidance document available to applicants.

-Only proposals which aim to support the economic development and welfare of countries on the OECD DAC list will be supported under this call.
+Only proposals which aim to support the economic development and welfare of developing countries will be supported under this call.

 Value and duration